Ground-level Ozone Basics

 What are the environmental effects of ozone?

-Ozone affects sensitive vegetation and ecosystems, including forests, parks, wildlife refuges and wilderness areas.
-In particular, ozone harms sensitive vegetation during the growing season.
+Elevated exposures to ozone can affect sensitive vegetation and ecosystems, including forests, parks, wildlife refuges and wilderness areas.
+In particular, ozone can harm sensitive vegetation during the growing season.
 Learn more about how ozone harms ecosystems.

 What are the ozone levels in my community?